bjlkeng/bjlkeng.github.io/source/posts/the-calculus-of-variations.rst

 |h2| Extrema of Functionals |h2e|

-As an exercise this is interesting enough but the real application is when we want to minimize or maximize a functional in the same way we do with regular calculus.
-In the same way that we can find a point that maximizes a function, we can find a function that maximizes a functional.
+As an exercise this is interesting enough but the real application is when we want to minimize or maximize a functional.
+In a similar way to how we find a point that is an extremum of a function, we can also find a function that is an extremum a functional.

-It turns out that it's pretty much what you would expect: if you set the functional derivative to zero, we'll find a `stationary point <https://en.wikipedia.org/wiki/Critical_point_(mathematics)>`_ of the functional where we possibly have a local minimum or maximum (i.e. a necessary condition).
+It turns out that it's pretty much what you would expect: set the functional derivative to zero and we'll find a `stationary point <https://en.wikipedia.org/wiki/Critical_point_(mathematics)>`_ of the functional where we possibly have a local minimum or maximum (i.e. a necessary condition for extrema, sometimes we might find a `saddle point <https://en.wikipedia.org/wiki/Saddle_point>`_ though).
 In other words, this is a place where the "slope" is zero.
 Let's take a look at a classic example.

 .. admonition:: Example 7: Find the shortest possible curve between
     the points :math:`(a,c)` and :math:`(b,d)` for which the path length along the curve is defined by :math:`\ell(f) = \int_a^b \sqrt{1 + f'(x)^2} dx`

-    First define our integrand function:
+    First define our integrand functional:

     .. math::